The Preferred Range of Test Scores for COMPASS

 The COMPASS Score Range

-The most unique aspect of the COMPASS test is that there is no "passing score" in this exam.
+The most unique aspect of the test is that there is no "passing score" in this exam.
 The score card is released immediately after the exam and the courses you can opt for are also given in the report itself.

 Importance of COMPASS Scores

-Your abilities and skills level are determined by the educators based on the COMPASS scores that you attain in the different subject areas.
-It is important that you attain a grade in the top COMPASS score range.
+Your abilities and skills level are determined by the educators based on the scores that you attain in the different subject areas.
+It is important that you attain a grade in the top range.
 Only with such a score, can you join a course in your preferred college.
 Moreover, if you attain lower grades, you would have to enroll for remedial courses that would take up your time, energy and money but will not add up to your college credits.
-Sometimes, you may have to take up a retest to attain the desired COMPASS scores.
+Sometimes, you may have to take up a retest to attain the desired scores.